risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 You can ingest data from Kafka deployed in Upstash into RisingWave.
 Upstash is a serverless platform that offers Redis, Kafka, and Qstash, providing the benefits of scalability, advanced security options, and dedicated support.

-## Set up Kafka on Uptash
+## Set up Kafka on Upstash

-This guide goes through the steps to create a Kafka cluster on Uptash and to connect it to RisingWave for data ingestion.
+This guide goes through the steps to create a Kafka cluster on Upstash and to connect it to RisingWave for data ingestion.
 For more information regarding the data ingestion from Upstash, please refer to [Upstash Documentation](https://upstash.com/docs/kafka/overall/getstarted).

 ### Sign up for an Upstash Cloud account